martinwinther/ZettleCards/README.md

 - Your notes **never leave your device**.
 Data is stored in IndexedDB.
 - The app can be **installed as a PWA** and used offline after the first load.
 - Rendered Markdown is **sanitized** to prevent scripts from running.
+- **PWA features**: Install prompt, update notifications, offline fallback

+## PWA Installation & Offline Use

+- **Install**: Click "Install app" button in the header or use browser's install option
+- **Offline**: After first load, works completely offline - review cards, import files, manage library
+- **Updates**: Automatic update notifications when new versions are available
+- **Standalone**: Runs like a native app when installed

 ## Known limitations